Sumyak-Jain/CI-CD-Pipeline/pipeline.md

 ## For example we will develop a basic four function Calculator!

-### STEP-1  : Write a sourcecode for a basic four function Calculator
+### STEP-1  : Write the sourcecode for a basic four function Calculator

 [To see all the source code click!](/src/main)